trevorBelmontP/Uni/README.md

 - Bulk picking modal for quantity selection
 - Real-time status tracking (Good/Damaged)
 - Bin button functionality for clearing photos

+### 7. ShelfSelectionPage.tsx (NEW)
+**What it does**: Alternative shelf selection when barcode mode is OFF **Features**:
+- Input box for scanning shelf codes instead of camera
+- Displays available shelves with SKU counts and quantities
+- Search and filter functionality for shelf codes
+- A-Z/Z-A sorting options
+- Tabbed interface (Pending/Scanned shelves)

+### 8. SKUInputPage.tsx (NEW)
+**What it does**: Alternative SKU input when barcode mode is OFF **Features**:
+- Input box for entering SKU codes instead of camera scanning
+- Same product card layout as camera mode
+- Pick/unpick functionality via buttons and clicks
+- Real-time inventory management
+- Tabbed interface (Pending/Scanned items)

 ## 🎨 Styling System